For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 For this reason, before a fighter can launch these attacks, they must first learn how to position themselves and find an opening in their opponent's defense by mastering the Muay Thai clinching techniques.

-In this article, we will guide you through the inside and out of Muay Thai clinching techniques, including its positioning options and tips on how to improve your clinching game.
+In this article, we will guide you through the ins and outs of Muay Thai clinching techniques, including its positioning options and tips on how to improve your clinching game.

 What Is Muay Thai Clinch?